tableau/tableau_langchain/README.md

 2. Create a Python environment to isolate project dependencies (optional)

-   Note: This is an example using Conda (environment.yml provided).
-If you use Conda skip to step #4 since dependencies will already be installed
+   Note: This is an example using `conda` (environment.yml provided).
+If you use `conda` skip to step #4 since dependencies will already be installed.
+Other environment management systems should also work (`poetry`,  `venv`, `mamba` etc.)

    ```bash
    conda env create -f environment.yml
    conda activate tableau_langchain
    ```

-3. Install project dependencies (use this with or without using Python environments)
+3. Install project dependencies (use this to install anytime with or without using Python environments)

    ```bash
    pip install